 Gamification

-What is gamification?
-Gamification does not mean reducing learning to simplistic tasks or creating a game.
-It means making learning more fun and engaging while preserving the credibility of the lesson (Muntean, 2011).
+not mean reducing learning to simplistic tasks or creating a game.
+It

-Gamification v.
 Classroom Instruction (typical)

 Elements